ASHA's Corporate Partnership Program

 - Interactive Opportunities that offer direct engagement with ASHA members, such as the mobile passport game on the expo floor, the portrait gallery, tweet-up, gaming areas, etc.;

-- Non CEU event gatherings, such as the Opening Session, ASHA Awards Ceremony, lunches, receptions, coffee breaks, etc.;
+- Event gatherings not offered for ASHA CEUs, such as the Opening Session, ASHA Awards Ceremony, lunches, receptions, coffee breaks, etc.;

-- Non CEU programming such as the NSSLHA activities, MSLP, MC2, Career Fair, online chats, etc.;
+- Programming not offered for ASHA CEUs, such as the NSSLHA activities, MSLP, MC2, Career Fair, online chats, etc.;

 - Visibility in the exhibit hall of our on-line events.